The History of

 Jacob Buzianis, Deaf Kiteboarder

-Jacob Buzianis is a Deaf kiteboarder who got hooked on the sport during his first lesson on a Maui beach.
-Since then, he has been riding every opportunity he gets.
+Deaf kiteboarder Jacob Buzianis fell in love with the sport during his first lesson on a Maui beach.
+Since then, he has been seizing every opportunity he gets.
 After returning to Utah, he worked on finding year-round kiting and snowkiting opportunities.
 Despite the wind pushing him all day, he explored nearby areas, trading long lift lines and expensive season passes for vast open areas, endless terrain, and powder.
 Jacob is always looking for new kiting and snowkiting spots across the United States.
 His favorite places include Strawberry Reservoir, Powder Mountain, the Uintahs, Wasatch, Park City, Alaska, and Wyoming.
-His enthusiasm for the sport has remained as great as his first day out, and he loves pushing himself to new boundaries and taking on new challenges every day.
+His enthusiasm for the sport has remained as great as on his first day out, and he loves pushing himself to new boundaries and taking on new challenges every day.
 He invites others to join him on the ride, saying, "There is nothing better than feeling the wind behind you and sharing epic sessions with friends."
 Jacob's fantastic kiteboarding website features lots of photographs and videos.

 Aimee Walker Pond, Deaf Gymnast